 My little guests loved these party favors.
 My daughter keeps hers on her nightstand and using it to “call” the fairies.
 Hey…whatever works!

-Here is what our magical table looked like…custom crepe paper party hats, unicorn tails I pinned on their skirts, unicorn wands, unicorn horn wrapped popcorn, and bubbles.
-I’ll be sharing how to make the hats, tails, and wands this week!
+Here is what our magical unicorn party table looked like…custom crepe paper party hats, unicorn tails I pinned on their skirts, unicorn wands, unicorn horn wrapped popcorn, and bubbles.
+You can find all of the unicorn party details including the link for more free printables.

 I hope you enjoyed my Glitter Fairy Jar Party Idea Tutorial.
 What color would you make?